 Click the “Browse” button and navigate in the pop-up window to the CSV file you are wanting to import.
 Find the file and click “Open” you’ll see part of the location in the blank box once you have selected a file.

 3. Preview of File

 The delimiter is the character that you have used to separate the fields in your CSV file.
-Most people using Microsoft Excel should leave it as a comma (the default value) and assure when the CSV file is saved as CSV (Comma Delimited) to assure things go smoothly.
+Most people using Microsoft Excel should leave it as a comma (the default value) to ensure that when the CSV file is saved as CSV (Comma Delimited), things go smoothly.
 If you encounter any issues importing, THIS is the most likely cause.